microjess/project2/README.md

 SO THAT I can create a database
 I WANT to have GET and POST routes
 SO THAT I can retrieve and add new applicable data
-I WANT to integrate the PayPal technology
+I WANT to integrate the Stripe technology
 SO THAT users can add items to cart and complete the check-out process sucessfully I WANT to create a log in and sign up landing page
 SO THAT I can have successful user authentication